 BNNs have a very efficient forward pass.
 Power is one of the biggest constraints on the performance of DNNs.
 Also, memory access consumes more energy than arithmetic operation.
 As a result, higher memory size means more energy consumption.
 In comparison with 32-bit DNNs, BNNs require 32 times smaller memory size and 32 times fewer memory accesses.
 This reduces the energy consumption drastically (even more than 32 times).

 When using a ConvNet architecture with binary weights, the number of distinct unique filters are limited.
 If the dimension of a filter is k × k, then there are only possible binary filters.
 Eg, for k = 3, there are only 512 possible filters.
 Hence, in any particular conv. layer many filters will be repeated.
-Hence, by using dedicated hardware/software, only the unique 2D filters can be applied on the input feature map and sum the result wisely to receive the output 3D feature map.
+Hence, by using dedicated hardware/software, only the unique 2D filters can be applied to the input feature map and sum the result wisely to receive the output 3D feature map.
 Eg, an inverse filter, [-1, 1, -1] is the inverse of [1, -1, 1], can also be treated as a repetition; it is merely a multiplication of the original filter by -1.

 BNNs, while being computationally cheap and also small in size are still able to perform with high accuracy.
 They are the go to networks for running neural networks on very small devices.